 MusiCounts Band Aid Program Overview

-What: The MusiCounts Band Aid Program provides up to $15,000 worth of musical instruments and equipment to school music programs that require new musical instruments and equipment to to ensure their current success and sustained growth.
-Instruments provided are awarded allotments between $5,000 and $15,000.
+What: The MusiCounts Band Aid Program provides up to $15,000 worth of musical instruments and equipment to school music programs to ensure their continued success and sustained growth.
+Instruments provided are awarded in allotments between $5,000 and $15,000.

 Who Can Apply: Elementary, Jr. High, Secondary, and Separate schools in Canada for their school music programs.

 When: Applications for the 2019-20 school year open on September 17, 2019.
 Schools who by the early application deadline of October 17, 2019 will have a chance to receive one of two Peace brand drum kits generously donated by Heartbeat Distributors (value approximately $2,500).

 How: Please review all information and criteria below, and then you may apply using the Apply Now button below starting on September 17th.

 - Materials & Information You Need To Apply to the MusiCounts Band Aid Program